SousekiL/sousekil.github.io/_pages/about.md

 Hello, I’m Felix.

-I am currently pursuing a Master’s degree in Actuarial Science and Risk Management at the Department of Mathematics of UIUC.
+I am currently pursuing a Master’s degree in **Actuarial Science and Risk Management** at the Department of Mathematics of UIUC.
 Before graduate school, I worked as a data analyst and data scientist at major tech companies in China, including Kuaishou and TikTok.
 These roles provided me with extensive experience in data analysis and business analytics.

-I am also on the path to becoming an actuary and have passed Exams P, FM, and SRM.
+I am also on the path to becoming an actuary and have passed **Exams P, FM, and SRM**.

 This website is a personal space where I share data analysis projects, learning reflections, and technical explorations.
 Feel free to reach out if you’d like to connect or discuss anything I post here!

-## Education and Training

-Education Experience

-- M.S. in University of Illinois at Urbana-Champaign (ongoing)
-- M.A. in Nanjing University
-- B.A. in Xi'an Jiaotong University

-SOA Exams Progress:

-- P: Passed in Jan 2025
-- FM: Passed in Jun 2025
-- SRM: Passed, in May 2025;
-- FAM: In Progress, expected for Oct 2025;

 ## Recent Data Projects